Move Empower Concierge Physical Therapy Austin TX

 • Once latched, you can hold and support them or snuggle with them.

-Finally, the side-lying position, a topic we’ve elaborated on in our blog in the past, is an excellent choice, particularly for women who have undergone cesarean delivery.
-This posture shifts the weight away from the pelvic region, providing relief and increasing comfort for women still recuperating from a caesarian delivery.
+This is an excellent choice, particularly for women who have undergone cesarean delivery.
+This posture shifts the weight away from the pelvic region, providing relief and increasing comfort for women still recuperating from a c-section.

 • Place your baby on their back in the middle of your bed.